npm/cli/docs/content/cli-commands/npm-help.md

 If supplied a topic, then show the appropriate documentation page.

-If the topic does not exist, or if multiple terms are provided, then run the `help-search` command to find a match.
+If the topic does not exist, or if multiple terms are provided, then npm will run the `help-search` command to find a match.
 Note that, if `help-search` finds a single subject, then it will run `help` on that topic, so unique matches are equivalent to specifying a topic name.

 ### Configuration